roliveiravictor/university-systems-performance-and-evaluation/README.md

 # README #

-Those are the codes I've built on my Systems Performance and Evaluation lecture.
+This is the code I've built on my Systems Performance and Evaluation lecture.

 ### What is this repository for? ###